-The pictorial repertoire of my work is a random mixture of figures, objects, shapes, numbers and texts.
-Many of these visual components are symbolically and allegorically charged.
 I use the two-dimensional concept of space.
-In addition, I evoke a certain spatial depth through incorrect or multiple perspectives, distorted scale relations, and superimposition.
-Uncontrolled brushstrokes and random color fields are set in contrast to precise graphics, such as speech bubbles and text.
-This Apollonian-Dionysian concept runs through my work like a thread.
+In addition, I evoke a certain spatial depth through incorrect or multiple perspectives, distorted scale relations, and superimpositions as a way to reflect the many layers of reality.
+Loose brushstrokes and random color fields are set in contrast to precise graphics, such as speech bubbles and text.
+This Apollonian-Dionysian concept of rationality versus irrationality runs through my work like a thread.